elasticdog/elasticdog-com/content/GrapheneOS Privacy-Focused Setup Guide.md

 - You'll need a laptop with a Chromium-based browser installed (Firefox won't work, as it does not support WebUSB).
 I recommend [Brave](https://brave.com/).
 Have your password manager ready for storing new credentials.
 - Consider how you want to handle payments associated with your device or apps.
 Some privacy-preserving options include:
   - Paying with cash when purchasing hardware (where practical).
   - Using retail gift cards for app store credit or subscription top-ups.
-Always keep the receipt until the gift card is successfully redeemed.
+Always keep the receipt until the gift card has been successfully redeemed.
   - Using a virtual credit card provider like <https://www.privacy.com/> with single-use or merchant-locked cards.

   These approaches reduce the personal information exposed during transactions while still working within standard payment workflows.